-NOTE: With the passage of the Budget Control Act, the Federal Direct PLUS Loan for which the first disbursement was made on or after July 1, 2013, but before December 1, 2013, the origination fee is 4.204%.
-As of October 1, 2013, the Federal Direct PLUS Loan for which the first disbursement is made on or after December 1, 2013, the origination fee is 4.288%.
+NOTE: With the passage of the Budget Control Act, the Federal Direct PLUS Loan for which the first disbursement is made on or after December 1, 2013, the origination fee is 4.288%.
+Beginning October 1, 2014, the Federal Direct Loan for which the first disbursement is made on or after October 1, 2014 and before October 1, 2015, the origination fee is 4.292%.

 Students must be continuously enrolled half-time or more in a degree-seeking program to receive the loan.
 If the student drops below half-time at any time during the loan period, s/he will not be eligible for the loan proceeds.